MasterCodes24/Indian-Income-Tax-Dept/README.md

 under both the **Old Regime (Income Tax Act 1961)** and the **New Regime (Finance Act 2025)** for Indian taxpayers, effective April 2026.

-Built by a 1st-year engineering student as a practical implementation of Java OOP, Swing GUI, multithreading, and Indian tax law.
+Built by three 1st-year engineering students as a practical implementation of Java OOP, Swing GUI, multithreading, and Indian tax law.

 ---